Performance Overview

 | Handler registry lookup | 6.1 ns | 0 B |

-The diagnostics baseline above is from DispatchHotPathBreakdownBenchmarks which isolates each component.
-The comparison numbers (59.5 ns for standard command) are from MediatRWarmPathComparisonBenchmarks which measures the full end-to-end path including context factory creation and return — matching how consumers use the framework.
+The diagnostics baseline above is from DispatchHotPathBreakdownBenchmarks which isolates each component (last refreshed April 13, 2026 — NOT in the April 20, 2026 epoch).
+The comparison numbers (70.87 ns for standard command) are from MediatRWarmPathComparisonBenchmarks in the 20260420 epoch and measure the full end-to-end path including context factory creation and return — matching how consumers use the framework.

 | Track | Summary |